turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

 ## Introduction

 [Non-Fungible Tokens](https://en.wikipedia.org/wiki/Non-fungible_token) implement the idea of uniqueness in the blockchain world.
 With classical, fungible tokens the only important characteristic is how *many* of them you own.
-You can think of those as currency, or , to make a more exotic example, carrots.
-It is interesting to know how many kilograms of carrots you, but no body is going to be really into you telling them which carrots you own precisely.
+You can think of those as currency, or to make a more exotic example, carrots.
+It is interesting to know how many kilograms of carrots you have, but nobody is likely to be really into you telling them which carrots you own precisely.
 For non-fungible tokens on the other hand, the number you are holding is not as important as *which* token you hold.
-Given an example: If I tell you that I own three paintings it won't give you any information about my worth as an art collector.
-If I tell you on the other hand that I own the Mona Lisa it will tell you quite a bit.
+Given an example: If I tell you that I own three paintings, it's not that impressive.
+If I tell you on the other hand that I own the Mona Lisa, Guernica and The Persistence of Time you might be impressed and still want me to prove it.

-On a high level a NFT has a number of important properties.
-First we are interested in the current owner of a single token, to decide who is allowed to interact with it.
-Secondly we need a way to store the uniqueness, which is the data that makes this NFT different from all the others on the token.
+At a high level, an NFT has a number of important properties.
+First we are interested in which account holds a token, as this can decide who is allowed to interact with it.
+Secondly we need a way to store the metadata, which is the information that users will see and interact with that makes this NFT more than just a tokenID!

 ### What is different between ERC721 and snip721

 As mentioned above each NFT contains unique data, or at least a way to identify the unique data.
-Due to the open ledger nature of most blockchains this means that anyone can read this data.
+Due to the distributed public ledger property of most blockchains, this means that anyone can read this data.
 So even if you bought an expensive painting as an NFT no one is stopping me from finding the NFT on a blockchain explorer, having a look at the data and downloading that image for myself.

-Secret Network is focussed on privacy by default and this paradigm extends to its implementation of NFT.
-The snip721 standard mimics the functionality to the corresponding ERC721 standard of the ethereum blockchain, but provides fine control about what information you want to be private, rather than publicly available.
+Secret Network is focused on privacy by default and this paradigm extends to its implementation of NFT standards.
+The snip721 standard mimics functionality of the corresponding ERC721 standard on the Ethereum blockchain, but provides more granular control over what information is private, rather than everything being publicly available.
 When a new snip721 token contract is deployed to the secret network you can define if the total supply and the owners of tokens should be publicly available.
-Furthermore for each token minted you decide what data is readable by everyone and what data only by the current owner.
+The deployer of the contract decides which data is public and which is only available to the current owner of the NFT.

 ## Getting started with secretNFTs

-In this section we will connect to an already deployed instance of the [NFT reference implementation](https://github.com/baedrik/snip721-reference-impl): The *SecretFigment token*.
-We will build the functionality you need to interact with a secret NFT, namely the ability to mint new tokens, to set the viewing key on tokens and to query your private metadata.
+We will connect to an already deployed instance of the [snip721 reference implementation](https://github.com/baedrik/snip721-reference-impl): The *SecretFigment token*.
+We will build the functionality needed to interact with an NFT on secret.
+Namely the ability to mint new tokens, to set the Viewing key on tokens and to query the token private metadata.

 ### Prerequisites

-This tutorial assumes that you have completed the secret pathway already, as we are reusing some of the scripts you wrote back there.
-If you haven't done so until now you should take a few minutes and go through the pathway.
-We will start in the same project folder as you left off after section 5.
+This tutorial assumes that you have completed the [Secret Learn Pathway](https://learn.figment.io/network-documentation/secret/secret-pathway) already, as we weill be building upon that foundation of knowledge and skill.
+If you have not already done so, you would be wise to take the time to complete the Pathway.
+We will start with the same project folder as section 5 of the Pathway.

 {% page-ref page="intro-pathway-secret-basics/5.-writing-and-deploying-your-first-secret-contract.md" %}

-#### Requirements in this tutorial are
+#### Requirements to successfully complete this tutorial

-* The latest version of NodeJS
+* The latest version of NodeJS installed (use of nvm, the node version manager, is _encouraged_ for web3 developers)
-* Any Code editor like VSCode etc.
+* A code editor like VSCode, Theia, Atom, _etc_.
-* Required packages –
+* Required JavaScript packages –
   * secretjs - for the Secret Network JavaScript API
   * dotenv - for working with environment variables

-You do not need docker and rust *yet*, as we are using a pre-deployed contract for this first tutorial.
-A future installment will guide you through writing and compiling your own variant of a snip721 token.
+It is not required to install docker and the Rust toolchain *yet*, as we are using a pre-deployed contract in this case.
+A future installment in this series will guide you through writing and compiling your own variant of a snip721 token.

 ### Minting

-As we will communicate a number of times with the contract the first think you want to do is adding the contract address to your `.env` file:
+As we will be frequently communicating with the contract, the first thing we will do is add the contract address to our `.env` file:

 ```javascript
 SECRET_NFT_CONTRACT='secret15gs5mnm8hfw5n3r8602tmy5z736yzv33qsa8q8'
 ```

-Next create a new file in your project folder from the pathway called `mint.js` and paste the following code into it:
+Next, we create a new file in the project folder called `mint.js` and add the following code into it:

 ```javascript
 const {